algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/TechnicalSpecifications.md

 2. `Applications:`

-   - `Graph Representation:` Similar to an adjacency list, where each node in the main list represents a vertex, and its sub-list represents connected edges or neighbors.
+   - `Graph Representation:` Similar to an adjacency list, where each node in the main list represents a vertex, and its sub-list represents connected edges or neighbors[.][3]
-   - `Sparse Matrix Storage:` Efficiently stores non-zero elements in a matrix by using linked lists for rows and columns.
+   - `Sparse Matrix Storage:` Efficiently stores non-zero elements in a matrix by using linked lists for rows and columns[.][3]
-   - `Hierarchical Data:` Represents tree-like structures or organizational hierarchies.
+   - `Hierarchical Data:` Represents tree-like structures or organizational hierarchies[.][3]

    `Example:`